vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 II.
 Choosing the right departure location

-I live in Cincinnati, but I chose not to fly from the closest airport which is the Cincinnati/Northern Kentucky Airport (CVG).
+I live in Cincinnati, but I could not fly from the closest airport which is the Cincinnati/Northern Kentucky Airport (CVG).
 Two big reasons for this:

 i.
 To avoid multiple airline and codeshare flights

 During international travel, it is common to have multiple airlines involved.
 But pet travel policies are specific to the airlines operating the flight and it is the pet owner's responsibility to confirm that all airlines involved are ready to fly the pet.
 Every flight option from CVG involved multiple airlines.
 And some of them did not even fly pets anymore.
-A six hour drive to Chicago sounded less stressful, and I made my reservation to fly from the Chicago airport.
+A six hour drive to the bigger airport in Chicago opened more possibilities, and so I made my reservation to fly from the Chicago airport.

 ii.
 Weather